 10. The Wieners Circle

-There must be very few hot dog stands around the world with the same fame as Wieners Circle, let alone any to have had its own reality TV show.
-The Lincoln Park stand and its beloved Chicago-style hot dogs have become a staple of the Windy City since opening in 1983, but it’s the tongue-in-cheek barrage of abuse that has gone a long way in boosting the stand’s infamy.
+There must be very few hot dogs stands in Chicago and even around the world with the same fame as Wieners Circle, let alone any to have had its own reality TV show.
+The Lincoln Park restaurant and its beloved Chicago-style hot dogs have become a staple of the Windy City since opening in 1983, but its tongue-in-cheek barrage of abuse has gone a long way in boosting the stand’s infamy.

-Rumor has it one of the proprietors in the early 1990s called a drunk customer an “asshole” to get his attention which then set about a culture of late-night abuse between customers and staff.
+Rumor has it that one of the proprietors in the early 1990s called a drunk customer an “asshole” to get his attention, setting about a culture of late-night abuse between customers and staff.
 With the stand remaining open into the early hours, drunk customers have long gathered for some late-night food and a slice of the action.
-These days Wieners Circles’ own Instagram page reads “serving up high-quality street food with a side of insults.”

 Recently Wieners Circle has turned its parking lot into an 800-square-foot patio and added a bar serving alcohol as well as a basketball net and other exciting additions.

-With its history, efficiency, and popularity we can’t not include Chicago’s most famous fast-casual restaurant on this list.
+With its history, efficiency, and popularity, we must include Chicago’s most famous fast-casual restaurant.
 After opening in 1963 as a small hot dog stand, Portillo’s has since flourished into a Midwestern treasure of national recognition.